Dwayne

-Dwayne or Dewayne is a traditionally male name.
+Dwayne or Dewayne is a traditionally male name, a variant of Duane.
 It is Gaelic in origin, deriving from the Irish saint Dubhán.

 History

-St. Dubhán was an Irish monk who established an abbey in Hook Head, Ireland during the 5th century.
-As a surname it is O'Dubhain, or Dubhan.
-Dubhain was a popular given name in 16th century southern Ireland.
+St. Dubhán was an Irish monk who established a monastery in Hook Head, Ireland, during the 5th century.
+As a surname, it is O'Dubhain, or Dubhan.
+Dubhain was a popular given name in 16th-century southern Ireland.
 Its Anglicized form is Dwayne or Duane.
-In Irish "dubh" means "black".
+In Irish, "dubh" means "black".